ktaylor63/southeast/site/content/news/bald-eagle-killed-in-grand-rivers-kentucky-2500-reward-offered-for-information-leading-to-a-conviction.md

 ---
-title: 'Bald Eagle Killed in Grand Rivers, Kentucky $2,500 Reward Offered for Information Leading to a Conviction'
+title: 'Bald eagle killed in Grand Rivers, Kentucky $2,500 reward offered for information leading to a conviction'
 date: '2016-03-08'
 tags:
     - Kentucky